 A newly opened school in Australia has included an opt-out clause, which states, “In recognition of other demands on our students, we support individual students, with parent support, formally ‘opting out’ of the set homework.”

-12. Do you know how principals have explained their decisions to abolish or greatly reduce homework?
+8. Do you know how principals have explained their decisions to abolish or greatly reduce homework?

 Yes.
 Here’s a copy of a letter a principal in Wyoming sent to the parents at her elementary school.

-13. Do you know of any podcasts I can listen to?
+9. Do you know of any podcasts I can listen to?

 Yes.
 At BAM! radio, you can find lots of interesting interviews.

 I also recommend getting a copy of the DVD of the Fall, 2008, Stressed Out Students’ conference, with keynote speeches by David Elkind, Dr. Ken Ginsburg, Dr. Madeline Levine, and Denise Clark Pope.
-You can order a copy of the DVD for $4.00 here.
+You can order a copy of the DVD here.

-14. If you wanted to get people started on reading about homework, and you knew they wouldn’t read very much, what would you suggest?
+10. If you wanted to get people started on reading about homework, and you knew they wouldn’t read very much, what would you suggest?

 I would definitely have them read the fact sheet on pages 259-260 of The Case Against Homework.